flintrocks/flint/docs/language_guide.md

  >
  > Currently, the types of all constants, variables, function arguments, etc. have to be explicitly declared.
 Type inference is a planned feature.

 Flint is a type-safe language.
-A type safe language encourages clarity about the type of values your code can work with.
+A type safe language encourages clarity about the types of values your code can work with.
 It performs type checks when compiling code and flags any mismatched types as errors.
 This enables you to catch and fix errors as early as possible in the development process.

 ### Basic types